Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

-To handle industrial task, distributed version of MART is implemented in KunPeng, i.e., KunPeng-MART.
-There are many challenges encountered when develop the distributed MART, such as the storage problem and computation and communication cost~\cite{zhou2017kunpeng}.
-To meet the need of extremely huge storage, a data parallelization mechanism is employed in KunPeng-MART.
-To be specific, each worker only stores a subset of the whole data for each feature, and the main workflow for splitting a node is as follows: (1) Each worker calculates the local weighted quantile sketch with the data stored on it; (2) Each worker pushes the local weighted quantile sketch to servers, and the servers merge them up to a global weighted quantile sketch, and find the splitting value; (3) Each worker pulls the splitting value from servers and splits samples to two nodes.
-Another key challenge is that the computation and communication cost of split-finding algorithm may become very high.
+To handle the industrial tasks, the distributed version of the MART model is implemented in our distributed system KunPeng, which is named KunPeng-MART.
+Currently, many machine learning tasks in Ant Financial and Alibaba is using KunPeng-MART on a daily basis.
+There are many challenges encountered when developing distributed MART, such as the storage problem and computation and communication cost \cite{zhou2017kunpeng}.
+To meet the need for extremely huge storage, a data parallelization mechanism is employed in KunPeng-MART.
+To be specific, each worker only stores a subset of the whole data for each feature, and the main workflow for splitting a node is as follows: (1) Each worker calculates the local weighted quantile sketch with the data stored on it; (2) Each worker pushes the local weighted quantile sketch to servers, and the servers merge them up to a globally weighted quantile sketch, and find the splitting value; (3) Each worker pulls the splitting value from servers and splits samples to two nodes.
+Another key challenge is that the computation and communication cost of the split-finding algorithm may become very high.
 To handle this, the communication schema of KunPeng is employed to reduce the cost of merging local sketches, and this really speeds up the whole process.
-Note that since MART is already implemented in KunPeng, we will use them as the building block for the distributed version of deep forest.
+We will use Kunpeng-MART as the building block for the distributed version of the deep forest, and employ the aforementioned features of MART when handling our tasks.